-- 1. Stop the engine and remove the key from the panel. - Put a container along with a hose under the drain plug (A) located at the bottom of the water cooling box to collect coolant.
-Remove the top filler cap (B) to ease draining flow.
+- 1. Stop the engine and remove the key from the panel. - 2.
+Put a container under the two drain plugs (B) on both sides of the engine to collect coolant.
+Unscrew the plugs and remove the filler cap (A) on top.

 - 3. Drain off all coolant.
-Empty the recovery container as well as the hoses used in the process. - 4.
+Empty the recovery container as well as the hoses. - 4.
 Insert a hose into the heat exchanger filler port.
 Rinse with fresh water until water which flows from the drain port is clean. - 5.
-Reinstall the drain plug(s), secure them and fill with new coolant as explained on next paragraph..
+Reinstall the drain plug, secure it and fill with new coolant as explained on next paragraph..